 }

-• download Java 21 distribution compatible with the current operating system and processor architecture into a local cache folder;
+Java21 distribution compatible with the current operating system and processor architecture into a local cache folder;extract the downloaded

 As part of normal operation, rJavaEnv will update the JAVA_HOME and PATH environment variables in the current R session, the local cache in your R package library, and the .Rprofile file in the project/current working directory.
 In line with CRAN policies, explicit user consent is required before making these changes.
 Therefore, the first time you run any function from rJavaEnv that makes such changes, you will be asked for consent.
 To explicitly consent and/or to prevent interruptions in non-interactive mode, you can use the rje_consent() function:

-Just insert this line into the begining of any script that you run with targets or callr:
+Just insert this line at the top of any script that you run with targets or callr:

 More details are in the vignette Multiple Java environments in one project with targets and callr.